Online Course Details

 Workshop Fees and Software

-Workshop fees for residents of the USA, Australia or New Zealand are: $880 USD for Professionals and $580 USD for Full-time Students.
+Workshop fees for residents of the USA or Australia are: $880 USD for Professionals and $580 USD for Full-time Students.
 For those who reside elsewhere, we offer Global Equitability Pricing (GEP) which includes a percentage discount off our standard US prices in direct accordance with the Price Level Ratio (PLR) published by the World Bank for your country of residence.
 In essence, our GEP means that the amount you pay for our software and registrations for online workshops depends on your country of residence.

 Please get in touch with us directly (email@example.com), especially if you would like: